Reverse spherification

 Reverse spherification is a method of molecular gastronomy.
 This method is similar to spherification, different in that it is used to enclose liquid containing alcohol content, as well as liquid with calcium content such as milk and yogurt.
 When the liquid containing alcohol or calcium salt is dropped into an alginate bath, the liquid will draw itself into a spherical shape and becomes encapsulated by the gel-like membrane formed by the cross-linking of the calcium ions and the alginate polymer strands.
 Larger spheres can be created using reverse spherification.
 After removing the jelly from the alginate bath, calcium would not continue to diffuse into the center of the sphere, therefore would not create a gel center.
 Longer storage time could be obtained for this product accordingly.

-Both the liquid for consumption and the alginate bath should be left to stand after preparing to eliminate air bubbles.
-Air bubbles inside the liquid could result in the inability of the flavourful liquid to sink when dropping into the alginate bath, creating uneven skin and weak spots in the skin.
+Both the liquid for consumption and the alginate bath should be left to stand after preparation to eliminate air bubbles.
+Air bubbles within the liquid could lead to the flavorful liquid's inability to sink properly when dropped into the alginate bath, resulting in uneven skin and weak spots in the product.